josegonzalez/minui-pico-8-pak/README.md

 - select `Options`
 - select `shutdown Pico-8`

+## Deep Sleep & Shutdown

+Deep sleep is supported on compatible devices.
+Click the power button to enter deep sleep.
+Click again to resume the game.
+To shut down, hold the power button for 2 seconds. **Note:** Shutdown does not save or resume the game and any unsaved progress will be lost.
+For more information and issues, see [MinUI Power Control](https://github.com/ben16w/minui-power-control).

 ### In-Game saves

 Any game that creates in-game saves will save these to `/.userdata/shared/Pico-8-native` on your SD Card.